MarneeDear/presentations/README.md

 # Presentations
-Presentations I have done for Tucson Python and .Net Users Group
+Presentations I have done for Tucson Python, .Net Users Group, and soon to come the Data Science meetup

 http://www.meetup.com/Tucson-Python-Meetup/